 VA home loans are among the strongest benefits that veterans can easily access, but there are a few misconceptions that might be preventing some veteran from utilizing them.
 One fact of veteran life is that benefits aren't usually well-advertised; they usually need to be actively sought out and researched.
 Considering the number of setbacks that veterans can face during a transition, having accurate information about the VA loan is crucial.
 Here are four common VA loan myths that are incorrect.

-Reality: VA loans offer a consistently lower note rate over 30 years than both conventional and FHA loans.
-The last week of June 2021 showed a 3.20% 30-year note rate for VA loans compared to 3.21% for FHA loans and 3.18% for conventional loans.
+Reality: VA loans offer a consistently lower note rate over 30 years than conventional loans.
+Mid-December 2022 showed a 6.14% 30-year note rate for VA loans compared to 6.60% for conventional loans.

 A note rate is a rate of interest written on a promissory note for a mortgage.
 This isn't the same as the annual percentage rate (APR), which reflects the interest rate after costs beyond the price of the house are considered.